stonemjs/docs/src/docs/getting-started/deployment.md

 title: Deployment
 ---

-Stone.js apps are built for freedom — deployable anywhere JavaScript runs: Node.js, the browser, serverless, edge networks, and even that smart toaster with a JS engine (well, almost).
-Thanks to its Continuum Architecture, Stone.js doesn’t care about your runtime — because everything is context.
+Stone.js apps are built for freedom, deployable anywhere JavaScript runs: Node.js, the browser, serverless, edge networks, and even that smart toaster with a JS engine (well, almost).
+Thanks to its Continuum Architecture, Stone.js doesn’t care about your runtime, because everything is context.
 And deployment?
 It's just the final form of your app's intention.

 > **Requirements:**
 > You'll need Node.js `>= 20`.
 That’s where the magic starts.

 ## Building for Production

 Stone.js uses the latest JS features, some still too hot for regular engines.
-That’s why we bundle your app into a **single deployable artifact** — no `node_modules`, no clutter, just pure power.
+That’s why we bundle your app into a **single deployable artifact**, no `node_modules`, no clutter, just pure power.

 Run: